paules1/catalog-project/README.md

 * A popup with the client id and secret key will appear.
 Press Ok.
 * The new OAuth id will appear on the list.
 * Press the download button to download the client_secret.json
-* Rename the file to client_secrets.json and use it to replace the existing file located on the /app folder of the repository.
+* Replace the existing file located on the /app folder of the repository with the download.

 The app is now ready to connect to Google.